perarnau/ccontrol/README.markdown

 	/* frees a zone */
 	void ccontrol_delete(struct ccontrol_zone *);

-You then ask for zone creation :
+You then ask for zone creation:

 	/* Creates a new memory colored zone.
 	 * Needs a color set and a total size.